fmrtl73/pxdocs/content/install-with-other/nomad/operate-and-use/volume-lifecycle.md

     ```

-## Shared volume creation
+## Sharedv4 volume creation

-Perform the following steps to dynamically provision a shared Portworx CSI volume:
+Perform the following steps to dynamically provision a sharedv4 Portworx CSI volume:

 1. Create a file `volume-shared.hcl` with the following content: